 As of Java SE 7 update 6 and JavaFX 2.2, the JavaFX Runtime libraries have become part of Oracle's Java SE implementation; this will ensure widespread adoption of JavaFX on Java-enabled computers, while leveraging synchronized updates and security fixes.
 Moving forward, Oracle plans to standardize JavaFX, with the goal of having it included in the Java SE 9 umbrella

 Oracle is continuously improving JavaFX support in NetBeans, and project Easel will help web developers manage HTML5 content inside a WebView component embedded in JavaFX applications.
-JavaFX Scene Builder 1.1, currently available as a Developer Preview, adds Linux support, while Scene Builder 2.0 will provide support for the new APIs planned in JavaFX 8, as well as feature enhanced integration with Java IDEs.
+JavaFX Scene Builder 1.1, currently available as a Developer Preview, adds Linux support and a CSS Analyzer, while Scene Builder 2.0 will provide support for the new APIs planned in JavaFX 8, as well as tighter integration with Java IDEs.

 Improvements to UI Controls and Charts